Pasta Sauces: Penne Pasta with Italian Tomato Cream Sauce2013-05-14

 - Make it healthier by serving the sauce over whole wheat pasta.

-This is a lovely vegetarian pasta recipe, but you can certainly add meat to it if you would prefer.
+Although this lovely pasta recipe is usually served as a vegetarian pasta meal, you can certainly add meat to it if you would prefer.

 If you are using meat, add it at the beginning, to brown with the onions and garlic, then let it cook with the tomatoes to soak up that lovely tomato flavor.